 While LECs can be a useful tool for preserving the long-term affordability of a property and fostering a sense of communal ownership and responsibility, share members often retain the right to vote to eliminate the affordability provisions, which can pose a threat to maintaining affordability over the long-term.
 This can be addressed by combining LECs with other affordability mechanisms, such as a community land trustCommunity-based, nonprofit organizations that manages a parcel of land to preserve long-term affordability of homes created through public or philanthropic subsidies.
 In the traditional housing model, community land trusts sells the homes on the land they manage at affordable prices to a qualifying homebuyer. or deed-restricted homeownership.
 Shared appreciation formulas that enable residents to build some level of wealth – in contrast to those which allow little or no equity build-up – may also help to maintain long-term affordability by reducing the frustration of share owners that could lead them to vote the LEC out of existence.

-City First Homes is a nonprofit organization in Washington, DC that aims to create permanently affordable homeownership opportunities.
-The organization is part of a broader family of companies that also includes a nonprofit bank, a CDFI, and a foundation.
+City First Enterprises is a nonprofit organization in Washington, D.C. that aims to create permanently affordable homeownership opportunities.
+The organization is part of a broader family of companies that also includes a nonprofit bank, a Community Development Financial Institution (CDFI), and a foundation.
 City First supports low-income tenants in rental buildings in exercising their right of first refusal under the District’s Tenant Opportunity to Purchase Act.
 The nonprofit helps to establish cooperatives, including LECs, while the bank provides financing for acquisition and rehab.
-For more information on City First Homes, click here.
+For more information on City First, click here.

 New York City’s Urban Homesteading Assistance Board (UHAB) helps to organize low- and moderate-income tenants and create and manage limited equity cooperatives.
 UHAB provides resident trainings, technical assistance, and programming on a range of topics, from property management and meeting regulatory requirements to improving energy efficiency.
 The organization also provides assistance for distressed co-ops facing foreclosure or utility cut-offs.
 For more information on UHAB, click here.